-Well, the results are in, or perhaps I should say out… yesterday afternoon Laura’s contractions finally got themselves sufficiently organized to present a united front and get organized into a sort of regular pattern.
+Well, the results are in, or perhaps I should say out… yesterday afternoon my partner’s contractions finally got themselves sufficiently organized to present a united front and get organized into a sort of regular pattern.
 After a couple of hours of sustained contractions we decided it was time to put the plan into action.
 We told the girls after dinner that we thought it was time to take mummy to the hospital.
 The girls exploded off of their chairs with excitement.
 They were so excited that things were finally underway – plus that they would get to have a sleep over with their friends.
 We called our friends and told them that we thought it was time for us to head to the hospital and so they came to pick up the girls.
 We already had our stuff ready to go so we did a last check and got ourselves to the Civic site of The Ottawa Hospital.
 It was all very leisurely.

 It was quite different from our last experience.
 The birth of our second daughter was an exciting experience – a bit movie-esque.
 She was three weeks early and labour was fast.
 The whole production involved our doctor driving to the hospital in the car with us, illegal parking, a wheelchair race through the halls and delivery 15 minutes after hospital arrival.